-At constant low pressure, we observe that the morphology of the low concentration AP (Fig. 10a) is substantially more complex than the high concentration case (Fig. 10b).
+At constant low pressure, we observe that the morphology of the low concentration AP (Fig. 8a) is substantially more complex than the high concentration (Fig. 8b).
 This is unsurprising: low AP concentrations have lower interfacial surface area, and leave large islands of binder that have no AP with which to react.
-On the other hand, high AP concentrations result in smaller and fewer binder islands, meaning that the majority of the binder is available to react with the AP and there is less binder left behind.
-A similar trend is observed at high pressure (Figs. 10c and 10d).
-Trends are also compared for both concentrations at 5 MPa (Fig. 11); here it is clear that, aside from the obvious difference in flame speed, there is a distinct difference in morphology as well as the size and shape of left-behind islands.
+On the other hand, high AP concentrations result in smaller and fewer binder islands, meaning that the majority of the binder is available to react with the AP and there is less waste.
+A similar trend is observed at high pressure (Figs. 8c and 8d).
+Trends are also compared for both concentrations at 5 MPa (Fig. 9); here it is clear that, aside from the obvious difference in flame speed, there is a distinct difference in morphology as well as the size and shape of left-behind islands.